ulixee/hero/website/docs/BasicInterfaces/Tab.md

 ### tab.close*()* {#close}

-Closes the current tab only (will close the whole SecretAgent instance if there are no open tabs).
+Closes the current tab only (will close the whole Agent instance if there are no open tabs).

 #### **Returns**: `Promise`